ds-bhatia/Breakout-Remake/README.md

 # Breakout-Remake
-Remake of the classic game Breakout using Godot, as part of the 20 Games Challenge
+Remake of the classic game Breakout using Godot, as part of [The 20 Games Challenge](https://20_games_challenge.gitlab.io/).

 Assets used :- https://myebstudios.itch.io/simple-ping-pong-assets